-Visitors Days are planned for Saturday, July 2nd and July 30th.
+Visitors Days are planned for Saturday, July 1st and July 29th.
 This is an opportunity for the families of campers staying longer than two weeks to visit their camper.
-We will be sending more information as the dates approach, including who is welcome to come and what COVID precautions we may require (such as a rapid test prior to arrival).
+We will be sending more information as the dates approach, including times and activities.